yettinmoor/jisho-cli/README.md

 Tags are also displayed next to invidivual meanings.
 For example, `Kana` means that a word is usually written in hiragana/katakana as opposed to kanji when used with this meaning.
 Other tags include `Polite`, `Slang`, `Honorific`, etc.

+If Romaji input can be transscribed into kana, Jisho will transscribe it.
+For example, `jisho made` will search for まで.
+Use `jisho -r` to force Romaji.
 ## Todo

 * Kanji page (e.g. `jisho -k 恋`)